Warwick Heritage Trail

 Here are some tips on shopping along the trail.

 - Rte.
-2 shopping mecca, Warwick - over 200 retail stores in a 3 mile stretch
+2 shopping mecca, Warwick - More than 200 retail stores in a three-mile stretch

 Did you know.

 - Pawtuxet Village is one of New England's oldest villages - established in 1642

 - The first shot fired of the American Revolution was against the revenue schooner Gaspee in 1772 off the Warwick coast.

 - President Abraham Lincoln dedicated the Mill Tower at historic Pontiac Mills in 1863

 Top off the day with an outstanding performance along the trail:

 - 'Bring Your Own Improv' at the Warwick Art Museum warwickmuseum.org/exhibits-events/on-stage